Table of Contents

-Some webmasters try to manipulate Google by using spamming techniques.
+Some webmasters try to manipulate Google by using spamming SEO techniques.
 For example, some of them have developed bots (code scripts) that are commenting on other websites automatically without any human involvement.
-All because they want to rank their sites on Google with the help of these spamming techniques.
+All because they want to rank their sites on Google with the help of these spamming SEO techniques.

 If spammy sites rank higher then ultimately they will negatively affect Google.
 Google’s users will stop using it to search for something & move to its competitors like Bing and Yahoo.
-That’s why fighting with spam and providing more quality to its users is the main focus of Google.
+That’s why fighting spam and providing more quality to its users is the main focus of Google.

 “An ideal (perfect) search engine shows only one result.“